brunoruas2/ciencia_computacao/docs/nav/Cursos/AwsSkillBuilder/cloudPratictioner/Cloud_Pratictioner.md

 AWS GuardDuty -> Inteligent threat detection by monitoring the network activity and account behavior

+There are services that permits security assessments or penetration tests without a prior approval of AWS:

+- EC2
+- RDS
+- Cloudfront
+- Aurora
+- API Gateway
+- Lambda
+- Lightsail
+- Elastic Beanstalk

+But there some services which a prior approval is required:

+- DNS via Route 53
+- DDoS attacks
+- Port flooding
+- Protocol flooding
+- Request flooding

+AWS Security Tools with IA:

+- Macie -> Machine Learning to discover, classify and protect sensive data.
+- Rekognition -> Same as Macie but used to image and videos analysis.
+- GuardDuty -> Threat detection service.
+- Cognito -> Sign-in tool for web and mobile apps.

 ## Module 7 - Monitoring

 AWS CloudWatch -> Monitoring your aws infra by metrics.
 Reduce Mean Time To Resolution (MTTR) and improve Total Costume Ownership (TCO)